 “Our rich and varied cultural heritage has a profound power to help build our nation.” — Nelson Mandela

 THOUGH heritage means property, cultural heritage doesn’t comprise money or such type of property.
 Cultural heritage refers to a culture, traditions, and values of a community.
 It embodies our identity, our history, and our bond to the past.
 Cultural heritage includes artifacts, archaeological sites, and historical monuments and buildings.
-In addition, cultural heritage consists of old cities, natural heritage, and immaterial elements too.
+Also, cultural heritage consists of old cities, natural heritage, and immaterial elements too.

 Southern Asia is a culturally affluent and varied region, including various heritage sites that are also recognized by the UNESCO.
-This post is written for the heritage travelers and individuals who are curious about the cultural heritage sites in this region.
+This post for the heritage travelers and individuals who are curious about the cultural heritage sites in this region.

 Mosque City of Bagerhat, Khulna, Bangladesh